anthonymilazzo/secrettool/README.md

 ## Non-operational/Work in Progress
 This project is not yet operational, and not all features listed below have been implemented.
 The only backend currently supported is a mock "fakeSecretsManager".

-## An open source, secret helper utility
+## An open source secret helper utility
 secrettool is an open source secrets management helper CLI to help developers manage secrets.
 It provides a few mechanisms to help ease common pain points for secrets management such as creating secrets, setting/changing the value, and ensuring that the correct permissions are assigned.

 ## GitOps & Secrets